mexemexe/Node-Excel-Export/README_Prometheus.md

 For the full license text, please refer to the license details specified in the `package.json` file.
 The BSD License is a permissive free software license that allows for reuse within both free and proprietary software.

-#### Key Permissions
+### Key Permissions
-- Commercial use is permitted
+- Commercial use
-- Modification and distribution are allowed
+- Modification
-- Provides an express grant of patent rights from contributors
+- Distribution
+- Private use

+### Conditions
-- Requires preservation of the original copyright notice and disclaimer
+- License and copyright notice must be included

-##### Disclaimer
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+- The software is provided "as is", with no warranties